cs5581/CS684_Project-3-4-/Sprint 4/Test Plan/Test Plan.md

   - There shall be at least one item selected
   - There shall be a button, link, or image to cancel the changes
   - When the user clicks Ok or Cancel, the app displays the landing page
-  - The categories Tab on the Setting Page, allows the user to select one or more categories from the list of categories.
+  - The categories Tab on the Setting Page, allows the user to select one or more categories from the list of categories

 ## Approach
+  ### Unit Testing
+  - For Test Driven Development, each functionality will be unit tested by creating unit test cases prior to development.
+  - Chai, a unit testing framework, will be used.
+  - In this model, each developer must first build a test that fails before launching innovative functional code that is tested individually against specific blocks, functions, procedures, or units of code.

+  ### Integration Testing
+  - Integration testing is done to test the modules/components when integrated to verify that they work as expected i.e. to test the modules which are working fine
+    individually does not have issues when integrated
+  - When user is on landing page, user should be able to successfully navigate to login page and authenticate themselves as a valid user
+  - When user is authenticated, user should be able to navigate to settings page and edit their settings
+  - When user has selected preference of settings, settings should be able to be seen on user dashboard
+  - Logged in session should be able to successfully logout
+  - These test examples should all return status code 200 if they successfully pass

   ### Regression Testing
   - Examine all of the reports that were introduced in prior editions.
 At the end of each sprint, regression testing will be added.